Punjab Institute of Medical Sciences: Location and function

-Situated in the heart of Jalandhar with an area spread over more than 55 acres, Punjab Institute of Medical Sciences (PIMS), Jalandhar was envisaged by the Govt.
-Of Punjab (GoP) in 1999 as the first medical college cum teaching hospital in the Doaba region.
-PIMS was conceptualized under Public Private Partnership (PPP) mode by PIMS Society, PIMS Medical and Education Charitable Society, Department of Medical Education & Research and GoP to be a tertiary care teaching hospital.
-The medical college is affiliated to Baba Farid University of Health Sciences.
-Presently this premier institute is doing exceptionally well under the administration of Executive Chairman Dr. Kanwaljit Singh, Director Principal Dr. Rajiv Arora, Hospital Director Mr. Gurkirat Singh and Medical Superintendent Dr. Seema Dutt Bandhu and has a total of six M.B.B.S. batches, including interns, with a strength of more than 900 budding doctors.
-Punjab Institute of Medical Sciences has an intake of 150 students in every batch annually which makes it one of the most sought after medical college of Doaba region in Punjab.
-PIMS also offer, DNB courses in Psychiatry, Respiratory Medicine, Anesthesia, Immunohematology and Blood Transfusion, Paediatrics, General Medicine, General Surgery, Obstetrics and Gynaecology.
+Punjab Institute of Medical Sciences (PIMS) spans over 55 acres situated in the centre of Jalandhar, Punjab.
+It was first projected by the Government of Punjab (GoP) in 1999 to be the first medical college cum teaching hospital in the Doaba region, conceptualised under a public private partnership (PPP) between the PIMS Society, PMS Medical and Education Charitable Society, Department of Medical Education & Research and the GoP to be a tertiary care teaching hospital.
+The medical college is affiliated with the Baba Farid University of Health Sciences.
+The institute is presently administrated by Executive Chairman Dr. Kanwaljit Singh, Director Principal Dr. Rajiv Arora, Hospital Director Mr. Gurkirat Singh and Medical Superintendent Dr. Seema Dutt Bandhu.
+A total six M.B.B.S batches (including interns) amassing more than 900 doctors-in-training.
+PIMS has an annual intake of 150 students per batch, making it one of the most competitive medical colleges in Doaba.
+PIMS also offers DNB courses in Psychiatry, Respiratory Medicine, Anesthesia, Immunohematology and Blood Transfusion, Paediatrics, General Medicine, General Surgery, Obstetrics and Gynaecology.